iulihardt/Yolo8GasCylinder/README.md

 ## Project Overview

 This project aims to develop and train a YOLOv8 model to detect gas cylinders in images and videos.
 YOLO (You Only Look Once) is a real-time object detection system that can detect multiple objects in images and videos quickly and accurately.
+You can see two notebooks, they have a diference in YOLO model usagem, one of them is small and the other is te medium Yolo8 Model.

 ## Getting Started